 National Quality Standard (NQS) rating: Meeting

 At TAFE NSW Nepean Children’s Centre, our focus is on connecting with the campus community.
-Children enjoy excursions to different sections of the campus, allowing them to explore their natural curiosity.
+Children enjoy excursions to different areas of the campus, engaging their natural curiosity.

-Children can also use the Yarning Circle in S block, where they can read Indigenous stories and play Indigenous games.
-This supports Indigenous perspectives and connection with country.
+Children can also spend time in the Yarning Circle in S Block.
+Here, they can read Aboriginal stories and play Aboriginal games.
+This helps them learn about Aboriginal culture and build a connection to Country.

-On a typical day children stay inside until 2:30pm, and then enjoy some sunshine and fresh air with outdoor play.
+On a typical day children stay inside until 2:30pm.
+They then enjoy some sunshine and fresh air with outdoor play.
 They’ll then stay outside for the rest of the day until pick-up.
-This is the general rhythm to the day, but we’re also flexible to respond to what’s happening.
+This is the general routine for the day, but we stay flexible and respond to children’s needs.

-The centre has lots of sibling families, and so there is family grouping in the mornings and afternoons when children arrive and leave.
-Brothers and sisters can enjoy spending time playing together in one large room.
+Many children at the centre have siblings.
+We group siblings together in the mornings and afternoons when they arrive and leave.
+Brothers and sisters can enjoy time playing together in one large room.

-The common outdoor play space has been designed for all ages, allowing for peer role modelling and for children of different ages to become friends.
+The outdoor play area is designed for all ages.
+Children can learn from each other and build friendships across different age groups.
 Our spacious outdoor area has plenty of room for children to run around.
-This lets them development their fundamental movement skills while playing freely.
+This helps them build core movement skills through free play.

-The centre overlooks plenty of natural greenery, including garden beds and a sporting field.
-Children can enjoy the fresh air outside even on a rainy day, thanks to a large outdoor verandah.
+The centre overlooks plenty of natural greenery, including garden beds and a sports field.
+Children can enjoy the fresh air outdoors, even on rainy days, under our large covered verandah.

-A special treat at this centre is the kangaroos that make an appearance throughout the day.
-In the mornings they might hop up close to the fence.
-Later in the day they can often be spotted resting under shady trees to keep cool from the hot sun.
-The children love seeing their furry friends and it’s a delight to have them so close to the centre.
+A special part of this centre is the kangaroos that visit throughout the day.
+In the mornings, they may hop close to the fence.
+Later, they often rest under shady trees to keep cool.

-Babies will need formula, milk bottles, nappies and spare clothes.
-Older children will need a water bottle, lunch, a hat for outdoor play, nappies or underwear and spare clothes.
+Babies need formula, milk bottles, nappies and spare clothes.
+Older children need a water bottle, lunch, a hat for outdoor play, nappies or underwear and spare clothes.

 Parents are encouraged to come into the centre to chat with educators and have a look at our space.
 This makes it easier to get a general feel of the centre, to see if it’s the right match for you and your family.
 While you’re there you can discuss vacancies with an educator.

-If there are no vacancies, you can complete an Application for Care Form and email it to us and we can add you to the waiting list.
+If there are no vacancies, you can complete an Application for Care Form [PDF, 1.7 MB] and email it to us and we can add you to the waiting list.

 You’re also welcome to phone the centre on 02 7921 6782 to ask about availability, or email us below.